- Information collection

 Should you wish to access your personal information, or other documents of our agency please refer to the WA Police Force Information Statement, downloadable from the Freedom of Information page.
 This document is released annually and provides an overview of how to access all the information services for WA Police Force.

 WA Police Force collect information for the primary purpose of law enforcement, community safety, road safety and justice services.
 This includes but is not limited to, the investigation of offences, the detection of offenders and the gathering of intelligence information.

 Personal information is information or a documented opinion about an individual whose identity is apparent, or can reasonably be ascertained from the information or opinion.
 Personal information includes your name, address and any other information that could readily be used to identify you.

-- The sharing of crash reporting data between WA Police and the Insurance Commission of WA;
+- The sharing of crash reporting data between WA Police Force and the Insurance Commission of WA.

-- Referring information that is relevant to the wellbeing of a child to the Department of Child Protection & Family Support;
+- Referring information that is relevant to the wellbeing of a child to the Department of Child Protection and Family Support.

 - Reporting relevant incidents to the Department of Housing in support of their Disruptive Behaviour Management Strategy.